Satish615/Clash-of-kings/Core Values/Courage.md

 - We showed the courage by tweaking the game idea to large extent to make it more intresting.
 - Also team has made honest atempts to make sure our task boards are accurate about the progress.

+_Week #3:_
+- We showed the courage by efficient communication and taking feedback in constructive sense.
+- Also team has made honest atempts to make sure our task boards are accurate about the progress.